Janda2304/Janda2304/README.md

 ### Something about me

+:wave: hi i'm Ondrej

-15 year old Computer Science student currently studying at a czech high school called "sspš"
+Computer Science student

 interested in game development, robotics and 3d printing

-I know C, C++ and C#, mainly using C#
+mainly using C# and Unity3D

 looking for funny collabs